deoxen0n2/blog/content/post/my_top_10_non_fiction_books_of_all_time.md

 ![7 Habits of Highly Effective Teens](/img/book_7_habits_teens.jpg)

 This books sit, sleep, whatever in my bed like forever.
 Whenever I feel alone, whenever I'm not so sure about my life or what's going on, this book helps me correct things and focus on my way, on my life.
 It tells you 7 habits that could help you win in your life.
-I read this book more than 50 times if I can count I think, but still I'm not a master on this.
+I read this book more than 50 times if I can count, I think, but still I'm not a master on this.
 I'm still trying though :)

 And that's it!
 I'm curious to what the list you have, if you please share it with me I would be grateful.
 Happy Songkran Day :)